12Noone-zz/snake/README.md

 ## How to install

 Unzip the provided files and run NPM install in order to run a webpack dev server which bundles and serves browser friendly javascript.
+To start the server, run the command 'npm run dev'.
 The game should run on localhost:8080.

+You can also find the game hosted - <a href="http://jillfetherston.com/snake">here</a>

 ## How to play